 What is pumice?

-A naturally occurring (created by volcanic events) foamed glass stone, making it lightweight and amorphous (non-crystalline) in form factor and widely versatile in application.
+Pumice is a naturally occurring (created by volcanic events) foamed glass stone.
+That rigid frothy character makes pumice lightweight and amorphous (non-crystalline) in form factor and widely versatile in application.
 Pumice is classified as an extrusive igneous rock that began life as silica-rich magma before its explosive birth.
 Another descriptive term for pumice: a rhyolitic froth.
-As pumice is a “froth” of thousands of tiny, thin-walled, interlaced vapor cavities, its absorptive, insulative, filtering, and lightweight properties are proportionally greater than particle size.
+As pumice is a “froth” of thousands of tiny, thin-walled, interlaced vapor cavities, its absorptive, insulative, filtering, and lightweight properties are proportionally greater than its particle size.

 How do volcanoes make pumice?

-It begins deep underground, in the fiery heart of an awakening volcano: water mixes with molten rock, pressure builds and builds…until finding a violent, spectacular release.
-Once ejected into the atmosphere, the trapped water in the viscous, super-heated liquid rock flashes to steam, blasting the magma into a frothy stone that flash-cools, hardens, and falls to the earth as pumice.
-That foamed glass pumice is a hard yet friable stone, amorphous (non-crystalline) in structure, and naturally calcined—a combination of nature-blessed characteristics that make pumice powders, sands, and aggregates incredibly useful to a variety of industries.
+It begins deep underground, in the fiery heart of an awakening volcano: incredible pressure forces water to mix with molten rock.
+The pressure continues to builds…until overlying rock fractures and the water-infused magma finds a violent, spectacular release.
+Once ejected into the atmosphere, the trapped water in the viscous, super-heated liquid rock flashes to steam, blasting the magma into a froth that flash-cools, hardens, and falls to earth as pumice—a hard (Mohs scale 6) yet friable volcanic glass stone, amorphous (non-crystalline) in structure, naturally calcined.

 Is pumice the same as scoria?